FoodStandardsAgency/myhaccp/web/sites/all/modules/contrib/coffee/README.txt

 This will work for all Drupal admin pages.

-If the Devel module is installed it will also look for items that Devel generates.
-For example; type 'clear' to get devel/cache/clear as result.

--- UPGRADE PATH --

-If you had Coffee 1.x installed, make sure to run update.php as it will install a cache table for the prefetching the Coffee results.

-If you have implemented the hook hook_coffee_command() make sure to rewrite it to the newly hook_coffee_commands(), see coffee.api.php for an example.

 -- COFFEE COMMANDS --

-Coffee provides default commands that you can use.
+Coffee provide a default command that you can use.

 :add
-Rapidly add a node of a specific content type.
+Rapidly add content of a specific content type.

 -- COFFEE HOOKS --

-You can define your own commands in your module with hook_coffee_commands(), see coffee.api.php for further documentation.
+You can define your own commands in your module with hook_coffee_command(), see coffee.api.php for further documentation.